moonbeam-nyc/snorlax/README.md

 - **Security**: Reduce the attack surface of your infrastructure when deployments are sleeping
 - **Environmentally responsible**: Reduce the energy consumption of your infrastructure

-As a common example, if you sleep all of your staging/ephemeral deployments 8 hours each night and on weekends, that means they'll sleep ~55% of the month.
+As a common example, if you sleep all of your staging/ephemeral deployments for 8 hours each night and on weekends, they'll sleep ~55% of the month.
 **That means ~55% savings on your cloud bill for those resources.**